Our top 10 tips for ensuring your business is protected.

 5. Security!
 Security!
 Security!

 It’s not all about locking the windows and doors these days.
 Keeping your client, financial and company data secure is vital.
 It is important to have policies and procedures in place to protect yourself, including training your employees to protect information.
 Develop a culture of privacy awareness in your company and keep employees mindful of their risks to identity theft, data security and how data protection can impact their job and the company.
 With an estimated liability of more than £100 per compromised record (multiplied by hundreds or thousands of customer records), the cost of a single data breach incident can be costly for any business.
 In addition to making sure you have effective internet security software cyber liability insurance can help protect your business against damage from cyber-attacks, data breaches and other internet-based exposures.
-So in short – develop the right culture, make sure you have your technology gateways securely protected and protect yourself with the right insurance should you experience a breach.
+So in short – develop the right culture, make sure you have your technology gateways securely protected and protect yourself with the right cyber insurance should you experience a breach.

-6. Your advice, your bad.
+6. Your advice, your bad

 Until recently professional advice was limited to services such as architects, accountants, surveyors, solicitors and engineers.
 Modern reliance for outside consultants has increased the scope of this term and a professional is now often regarded as any person who offers specialist advice or services.
 If part of your service is to provide professional advice or consult on another company’s activities you are responsible for the outcome of that advice.

 Mistakes will happen, and that’s all part of business.
 But when they do, the consequences can cost.
 Professional indemnity insurance helps protect your business against those consequences.
 It’s particularly important for businesses that offer advice, designs, or consultancy services.
-If that sounds like your business, make sure you’ve spoken to your insurance adviser and have the right level of cover - for you and your clients.
+If that sounds like your business, make sure you’ve spoken to your insurance advisor and have the right level of cover - for you and your clients.

-7. For those special occasions.
+7. For those special occasions

-8. Bad debt, it happens.
+8. Bad debt, it happens

 Bad debt can seriously erode the liquidity and profitability of your business.
 Credit insurance can be a financial lifesaver.
 There are two scenarios where credit insurance can save your business from bad debt: